-Designate MDNS node requires the dns\interface to be reachable from management network.
+Important: Designate MDNS node requires the dns_interface to be reachable from public network.

 '''

 dns_interface: "eth1"

-designate_ns_record:
+designate_ns_record: "sample.openstack.org"

-- "ns1.sample.openstack.org"

 '''

-If multiple nodes are assigned to be Designate workers, then you must enable a supported coordination backend, currently only redis is supported.
-The backend choice can be overridden via the designate\coordination\backend variable.
-It defaults to redis when redis is enabled (enable\redis is set to yes).
+Important: If multiple nodes are assigned to be Designate workers, then you must enable a supported coordination backend, currently only redis is supported.
+The backend choice can be overridden via the designate_coordination_backend variable.
+It defaults to redis when redis is enabled (enable_redis is set to yes).